conterra/mapapps-attribute-slider/src/main/js/bundles/dn_attributeslider/README.md

 # dn_attributeslider
-The Attribute Slider Bundle provides attribute-based filtering capabilities for layers .
+The Attribute Slider Bundle provides attribute-based filtering capabilities for layers.

 ## Usage
 1. Add the bundle `dn_attributeslider` to your app.